-o The list of gardens is available as a downloadable PDF and we have a link to a Google Maps app.
-Please go to the GardenWalk 2021 page on this site.
+o The list of gardens is typically available as a downloadable PDF a month in advance, and we provide a link to a Google Maps app.

-o The list of gardens is also included as an insert in the July edition of the Heights Observer.
+o The list of gardens is also typically included as an insert in an edition of the Heights Observer, the month of the walk.

-o Gardeners will receive a sign to place on your tree lawn indicating that your garden is on the walk. (as long as we have enough!!)
+o Gardeners receive a sign to place on the tree lawn indicating that your garden is on the walk.
+Many thanks to our sponsors for helping us with printing costs.

-We ask that gardeners keep your garden “open” on Saturday and Sunday (July 17 & 18), from Noon to 5 pm.
+We ask that gardeners keep their garden “open” on Saturday and Sunday of the walk weekend, from Noon to 5 pm.

 o Essentially, this means that neighbors will be walking by to admire.